Glossary

 Gardasil 9 is a vaccine used in males and females from the age of nine years to protect against the following conditions caused by nine types of the human papillomavirus (HPV types 6, 11, 16, 18, 31, 33, 45, 52 and 58):

-– precancerous lesions (growths) and cancers in the cervix, vulva or vagina and anus;
+– precancerous lesions (growths) and cancers in the cervix, vulva or vagina, anus and oropharynx;

 – genital warts.